THE PIMS CURRICULUM

 SETTING YOU UP FOR SUCCESS

 Our courses are designed to prepare our students to be equipped with the tools, knowledge, and skill necessary for a successful future within the funeral industry.
-Not all courses listed below are required for every student.
-Course and program selection is based on the applicants college experience and state of licensure.

 Public Health and Technical